-Notice is hereby given that the Board of Directors of the Soquel Creek Water District is considering adopting policies to mitigate the impact of development and the local groundwater basins.
+Notice is hereby given that the Board of Directors of the Soquel Creak Water District is considering adopting policies to mitigate the impact of development on the local groundwater basins.
 The proposed project would be subject to these and any other conditions of service that the District may adopt prior to granting water service.

-It should not be taken as a guarantee that service will be available to the project in the future of that additional conditione will not be imposed by the Diatrict prior to granting water service.
+It should not he taken as a guarantee that service will be available to the project in the future or that additional conditions will not be imposed by the District prior to granting water service.